 No. A Product owner gives a big user story to the development team.
 It is the team that discusses it further and splits it.

 A good user story should be Independent (I), Negotiable (N), Valuable (V), Estimable (E), Small (S), Testable (T).
 In short – INVEST.

-As a Product owner, I will see if there is any challenge understanding the large user story given by me or in understanding the business requirement.
+As a Product owner, I will see if there is any challenge in understanding the large user story given by me or in understanding the business requirement.
 I will discuss and with them and will answer those queries.
-However, if the issue is because of incorrect splitting technique, I will inform Scrum Master to further facilitate it and plan for any grooming or training session.
+However, if the issue is because of an incorrect splitting technique, I will inform Scrum Master to facilitate it further and plan for any grooming or training session.

 Definition of Done (DoD) is the shared understanding of what “Done” means for a user story.
 It is a simple list of activities such as writing code, coding comments, unit testing, integration testing, release notes, design documents, etc.